rjones-lf/iroha/docs/source/core_concepts/glossary.rst

     - Time of creation (unix time, in milliseconds)
     - Account ID of transaction creator (username@domain)
+    - Quorum field (indicates required number of signatures)
-    - Repeated commands which are described in details in commands section <../api/commands.html>`__.
+    - Repeated commands which are described in details in commands section <../api/commands.html>`__

 **Signatures** contain one or many signatures (ed25519 public key + signature)